46 found dead inside semitruck in southwest San Antonio, authorities say

 “The plight of migrants seeking refuge is always a humanitarian crisis.
 Tonight we’re dealing with a horrific human tragedy," San Antonio Mayor Ron Nirenberg said.

-Hood said those transported to hospitals appeared to be suffering from heat stroke and exhaustion, adding there was "no signs of water" or working air conditioning in the truck.
+Hood said those transported to hospitals appeared to be suffering from heat stroke and exhaustion, adding there were "no signs of water" or working air conditioning in the truck.

 A heavy law enforcement presence made up of more than 20 emergency vehicles was deployed to the area of Quintana Road and Cassin Drive around 6 p.m., converging at the semitruck.
 At least 60 firefighters responded, as well as 10 medical units.